MicrosoftDocs/windows-itpro-docs/windows/configuration/kiosk-shelllauncher.md

 **Applies to**
->App type: Windows desktop application
->
+>**App type**: Windows desktop application; Universal Windows Platform (UWP) app (requires Shell Launcher v2)
->OS edition: Windows 10 Ent, Edu
+>**OS edition**: Windows 10 Ent, Edu
->
->Account type: Local standard user or administrator, Active Directory, Azure AD
+>**Account type**: Local standard user or administrator, Active Directory, Azure AD

-Using Shell Launcher, you can configure a kiosk device that runs a Windows desktop application as the user interface.
-The application that you specify replaces the default shell (explorer.exe) that usually runs when a user logs on.
+Using Shell Launcher, you can configure a kiosk device that runs an application as the user interface, replacing the default shell (explorer.exe).
+In Shell Launcher v1, available in Windows 10, version 1809 and earlier, you could only specify a Windows desktop application as the replacement shell.
+In Shell Launcher v2, available in the next feature update to Windows 10, you can also specify a UWP app as the replacement shell.

 >[!NOTE]
 >Using the Shell Launcher controls which application the user sees as the shell after sign-in.
 It does not prevent the user from accessing other desktop applications and system components.